mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 ### Optional: creating Clang wrappers to simplify cross-compilation

-I happened to notice that certain build systems (and with _"certain"_ I mean some poorly written `Makefile`s and sometimes Autotools) have a tendency to misbehave when the specified CC, CXX or LD commands containing spaces or multiple parameters, like the one we devised above. [^4]
+I happened to notice that certain build systems (and with _"certain"_ I mean some poorly written `Makefile`s and sometimes Autotools) have a tendency to misbehave when `$CC`, `$CXX` or `$LD` contain spaces or multiple parameters.
+This might become a recurrent issue if we need to invoke `clang` with several arguments. [^4]

-Given how unwieldy it is to remember to write all of the correct parameters everywhere, I like to write quick wrappers for `clang` and `clang++` in order to simplify building for a certain target:
+Given also how unwieldy it is to remember to write all of the parameters correctly everywhere, I usually write quick wrappers for `clang` and `clang++` in order to simplify building for a certain target:

 ```shell
 $ cat ~/.local/bin/aarch64-pc-freebsd-clang